Joey019/data-science-portfolio/project/project1.md

-# Effects of Varying Speed Limits on Fatal Car Crashes
+# Posted Speed Limits and Severe Crash Rates in Mecklenburg County

 ## Problem Definition

-### Research Question:
-Among NCDOT state-maintained roads, not including interstate roads, in Mecklenburg County, how does the rate of fatal and serious-injury crashes vary by posted speed limit?
+### Research Question: Among NCDOT state-maintained roads, not including interstate roads, in Mecklenburg County, how does the rate of fatal and serious-injury crashes vary by posted speed limit?

-I am always fascinated by how many terrible drivers there are on the road, despite there being an entire process to determine your competency to operate an automobile.
-Therefore, I decided to study whether varying speed limits have an association with fatal car crashes.
+Driving is something most people encounter every day, and severe crashes remain an important road-safety concern.
+Therefore, I decided to study whether roads with differenet speed limits experience different rates of sever car crashes.
 I decided to exclude interstate highways, as those have extremely high speed limits, which in turn will have a very high number of fatal automobile incidents.
 My goal was to understand where the most fatal accidents occurred on regular roads.
 With these findings, I believe we can have a better understanding of the dangers of driving as well as maybe finding ways to improve the safety of roads in Mecklenburg County

 ## Data Description

 For my data, I pulled from a variety of different ArcGIS APIs, each containing different mapping data.
-I had one table with records of every fatal or serious injury crash from 2016 to 2026 in North Carolina.
-I had another table with the different speed limits of state-maintained roads in North Carolina.
-Finally I had a table with basic county data for every county in North Carolina.
+There was one table with records of every fatal or serious injury crash from 2016 to 2026 in North Carolina.
+There was another table with the different speed limits of state-maintained roads in North Carolina.
+Finally, there was a table with basic county data for every county in North Carolina.
+All of the tables from which I pulled data was built and shared by the North Carolina Department of Transportation (NCDOT), making them a reliable source to gather data from.

 The main variables I was interested in were the coordinates of roads and crashes for mapping purposes, and the posted speed limit for each road.
+Posted speed limit was operationalized using the "SpeedLimit" field associated with each state-maintained road segment.
+Severe crash rate was operationalized as the number of fatal and serious-injury crashes matched to a given speed-limit category divided by the total miles of roadway in that category.

 ## Data Cleaning and Preparation